On weekdays (excluding holidays) the ferry will operate with departures every 20 minutes from both terminals during rush

-All passengers must wear face coverings at all times within Staten Island Ferry terminals and aboard the ferry, due to Governor Cuomo’s Executive Order.
+All passengers must wear face coverings at all times within Staten Island Ferry terminals and aboard the ferry.

 Lower Level Boarding closed.
 People using wheelchairs and people with bicycles must continue to board on the lower level, please enter near the security booth.

-Staten Island Ferry terminal restrooms are open daily from 5 AM to 1 AM.
-Restrooms (heads) are closed on all ferry boats.
+Staten Island Ferry terminal restrooms are open daily from 5am to 1am.

 COVID-19 testing is offered at the St. George Ferry Terminal next to the North Shore Esplanade exit.
 Testing is available every day between 9am and 7pm, no appointment needed.